FREQUANTLY ASKED QUESTIONS

-Our Child Sponsorship Program offers you the opportunity to stay with a child forever, usually through the school year in which the child reaches the age of 18 to 22 (varies by country) we may stop staying with him or her at home or at school but the difference with our ministry we are focused on helping them build long-lasting relationship with their sponsor parents you may continue life with your child.
+Our Child Sponsorship Program offers you the opportunity to stay with a child forever, usually through the school year in which the child reaches the age of 18 (varies by our country) we may stop staying with him or her at home or at school but the difference with our ministry we are focused on helping them build long-lasting relationship with their sponsor parents you may continue life with your child.

 While we hope that you will be able to continue your support of your sponsored child until he or she completes the program and beyond, we recognize that circumstances sometimes change.
 You may discontinue your child sponsorship at any time.
 But we are praying for every sponsor to always be able to be there for their child

 How much does it cost to sponsor a child?